TritonDataCenter/manta-marlin/README.md

 ### Stress testing

-In one shell, start the worker in a way that will be automatically restarted:
+In one shell, start the supervisor in a way that will be automatically restarted:

     $ while :; do LOG_LEVEL=debug node \
         build/proto/root/opt/smartdc/marlin/lib/worker/server.js \
         ../config.json | tee -a ../worker.out | bunyan -linfo; done

 In another, start a loop that will *kill* the supervisor a random interval between 5 and 30 seconds apart.
-There's a script in tools/ for this:
+There's a script in /dev/tools/ for this:

     $ dev/tools/test_sup_kill.sh